mrknmc/ug4/ds/report.md

 ## Induction hypothesis

-If our request eventually gets satisfied at position $k$, it also eventually gets satisfied at position $k + 1$.
+The request eventually gets satisfied at position $k$.

 ## Inductive step

-Our request is at position $k + 1$.
+Request is at position $k + 1$.
 Let the request at first position belong to process $i$ and let us call the request $R_i$.
 Since $R_i$ is at the first position in the queue, all the previous processes accessing the resource are finished with it, otherwise we would have their requests in our queue before $R_i$ (we add a request to the queue whenever we get a `REQUEST` message and remove it only once we receive a `RELEASE` message for it).
 Thus, there are three cases:

  1. Process $i$ is currently accessing the resource.
 Since we assume processes do not fail, this means that it will eventually finish accessing it and when it does it will send us a `RELEASE` message and $R_i$ will be removed from our queue and our request will be in position $k$.
  2. Process $i$ has already finished accessing the resource.
 This implies we have not yet received the `RELEASE` message.
 Channels do not fail so we will eventually receive the message and remove $R_i$ from our queue and our request will be in position $k$.
  3. Process $i$ has not started accessing the resource.
 This implies $R_i$ is not yet at the top of the queue of process $i$ (otherwise it would just access the resource).
 However, since we have shown that no process with a request before $R_i$ can be accessing the resource this means that process $i$ just has not received the `RELEASE` message from the last process accessing the resource.
 Once it receives this message it will pop that process's request of its queue and start accessing the resource.
 Logic in case 1 can then be followed to show that our request will advance to position $k$.

+Using induction hypothesis we can show the request will eventually get satisfied in all three cases.

-# 2.3
+# Weighted diameter

 The weighted diameter of this graph is 7.
 The path realising this diameter is $A \rightarrow C \rightarrow E \rightarrow G \rightarrow H$.

 If the graph was unweighted, the diameter would be 4 and the corresponding path would be $A \rightarrow C \rightarrow F \rightarrow G \rightarrow I$.

-# 2.4
+# Prim's algorithm

 \begin{figure}
+\centering
 \begin{subfigure}[b]{0.3\textwidth}
 \includegraphics[width=\textwidth]{prims/1.png}
 \caption{Step 1}